 And surely people memorising books makes them targets?

 The Nine raises questions.
 Their version of the Internet, it’s heavily regulated, hosting the acceptable books.
 I imagine they’re making a point about the manipulation of a space which was supposed to promote free thought.
-But kids in basements are often more tech-savvy than governments so I don’t believe dissent could so easily be suppressed.
+But kids in basements are often more tech-savvy than governments so I don’t believe dissent could so easily be suppressed underground even as the media gave way.

 These modern updates are rather clunky and unnecessary; the themes of dystopian classics can be understood without new settings.